cambridge-healthcare/hi_sinatra-docker/blog.md

 straightforward.

 The only gotcha worth mentioning is that the SQS must be setup in the **us-east-1** region.
-We have initially set it up in eu-west-1 and were puzzled as to why it wasn't working.
+We had initially set it up in eu-west-1 and were puzzled as to why it wasn't working.

 #### "How are you?" base Docker images